 20 Jan Think You Won’t Get That Job?
 You’re Right.

-Henry Ford said, “Whether you believe you can do a thing or not, you are right.”
+A wise man named Henry Ford said, “Whether you believe you can do a thing or not, you are right.”

 Attitude is a key component of success, especially when you’re interviewing for a new job.
 You may have entered an interview thinking, “I’m too old…” or “They probably want someone who fits the job description better than I do…” or even “I’m sure they’ve already picked someone from inside the company.”
 Then, when you don’t get a job offer, you say to yourself, “See?
 I was right.
 I AM too old, etc.”